How do exogenous ketones affect athletic performance?

 - Less muscle protein breakdown during exercise.

-You may have recently seen a study of ketone esters (carried out in Australia) that looked at the performance effects of ketone esters taken before a 31 km cycling time trial.
+You may have seen an Australian study that examined the performance effects of ketone esters, another type of exogenous ketone, taken before a 31 km cycling time trial.
 This study found that many of the athletes felt sick after taking the ketone ester and that their performance got worse.
-Why might this have been different to the results using H.V.M.N.
-Ketone Ester?
+Why might this have been different from the results using Ketone 2.0?

 - The ketone ester used was an Acetoacetate Diester (AcAc2 ester).
-This is a very different compound to the BHB monoester (BHB-ester) used in H.V.M.N.
-Ketone Ester.
+This is a very different compound to the pure R-1,3-butanediol (R-1,3-BDO) found in Ketone 2.0.

 - Most importantly, the AcAc2 ester had only been tried in humans a few times.
 There were no other published human studies of the compound.
-This means that the actual formulation (i.e taste, texture) of the ester had not undergone very much refinement.
+This means that the actual formulation (i.e taste, texture) of the ester had not undergone much refinement.
 In the Australian study, the AcAc2 ester caused every participant GI distress.
-This is likely to be a HUGE confounder in relation to performance–athletes are never going to do well if they feel sick!
-H.V.M.N.
-Ketone Ester does not cause side effects like this.
+This is likely to have a HUGE impact on performance—athletes are never going to do well if they feel sick!
+Ketone 2.0 does not cause side effects like this.

 Read a non-technical critique of this study here: https://hvmn.com/blog/in-response-to-nyt